1976 Boston Red Sox season: Highlights

 The Red Sox did not come close to repeating the previous year's success.
 An off-season contract dispute with Fred Lynn was a distraction.
 In early May, a brawl with the New York Yankees led to a shoulder injury for Bill Lee, one of their best pitchers and a 17-game winner in 1975; Lee would be out until mid-1977, and his loss was keenly felt.

 On June 15, Oakland Athletics owner Charlie Finley attempted to sell left fielder Joe Rudi and relief pitcher Rollie Fingers to the Red Sox for $1 million each, and starting pitcher Vida Blue to the New York Yankees for $1.5 million.
 Three days later, Commissioner of Baseball Bowie Kuhn voided the transactions, citing "the best interests of baseball."

-The Red Sox' beloved owner, Tom Yawkey, died of leukemia in July.
-Manager Darrell Johnson was fired shortly thereafter, and replaced by coach Don Zimmer.
-Overall, it was a disappointing season for a talented but underachieving team.
+The Red Sox owner, Tom Yawkey, died of leukemia in July.
+Manager Darrell Johnson was fired shortly thereafter and replaced by coach Don Zimmer.
+The team finished the season with an 83–79 record.